AparicioJohan/agriutilities/README.md

 The goal of this package is to provide some additional functions for the analysis of field trials in agriculture.
-It integrates functionalities of packages such as `SpATS`, `lme4`, `ASReml-R`, and `statgenSTA`, to analyse multi-enviromental/trait data in a semi-automatic way.
+It integrates functionalities of packages such as `SpATS`, `lme4`, `ASReml-R`, and `statgenSTA`, to analyse multi-enviromental and multi-trait data in a semi-automatic way.

 ## Installation